 Rye, NY

-This eighteen-unit affordable townhouse development was built in 2013 and is nearby public transportation.
-It offers 11 one-bedroom units, and seven one-bedroom units with a den.
+This eighteen-unit affordable townhouse development was built in 2013 and is near public transportation.
+It offers 11 one-bedroom units and seven one-bedroom units with a den.
 Households with annual incomes at or below 80 percent of Westchester’s annual median income qualified to purchase a townhouse.

 More information: